RohanGautam/beanSafetyApp/README.md

 * Can actually have more than 1 emulator running, with each acting as a seperate user.
 * `flutter clean` when you have no clue on why your app won't build.
 * Make sure returned value from firebase cloud function,eg, in `index.ts`, is JSON-serialisable.
+* Devices are identified with a `fcm` (got in `getDeviceToken` in `pushNotification.dart`).
+You can't use the the Firebase Auth uid as the fcm.
+Gotta store and use it seperately.

 # TODO: remove api key from `android/app/src/main/AndroidManifest.xml`